.nu: Domain revocation policy

 In February 2012, library.nu, a site listing links to scanned books, a substantial number of which are claimed to be pirated copyrighted material, went offline after a coalition of the world's largest book publishers obtained an injunction against the site.
 A few days later the site also had its domain name revoked by domain registrar Nunames.
 The domain revocation was recorded in screenshots taken at the time.

 Litigation

 A 2005 UDRP case regarding nudomain.com made the assertion under "Factual background" that "The Complainants [WorldNames, Inc. and NU Domain Ltd] own and operate the .NU ccTLD".
 The companies in question are operating the registry for .nu on behalf of the Internet Users Society, but it is incorrect to state that they "own" the TLD, as TLDs in general are delegated and managed rather than "owned".
 The case does, however, point out that these companies own a registered trademark to ".nudomain" in several countries.

-McAfee SiteAdvisor

-In March 2007, McAfee SiteAdvisor issued a report explaining the functionality of SiteAdvisor.
-As part of that report, .nu domain websites were stated to be among the highest-risk TLDs for browser exploits.
-However, in most other respects, .nu sites were ranked overall as a low to moderate risk.
-Shortly thereafter, .NU Domain issued a press release stating that SiteAdvisor had ranked .nu sites among the lowest for risk.
-In 2008 McAfee reported that .net and .com had become the riskiest TLDs.